Showing posts with label Udon Thani. Show all posts

 We did a left down Ban Lueam to the entrance of the Institute of Physical Education.
 We jumped out and gave our new close smiling friend a substantial tip on top of the arranged fare.
 We must have been in a good mood!

-I’d contacted some western fans of the club through their Facebook page and was aware that the club got good attendances.
+I’d contacted some Western fans of the club through their Facebook page and was aware that the club got good attendances.
 Indeed, the stadium had been extended in recent weeks.
 Rather than going in the best seats, we decided to go with the masses on the far side.

-On the way around we saw fans playing instruments and generally getting into a party atmosphere.
-Thai's really did make an effort around the match.
+On the way around, we saw fans playing instruments and generally getting into a party atmosphere.
+Thais really did make an effort around the match.
 The ever-amiable Steve ended up playing the tambourine with one group!

 To see the atmosphere outside and during the game, click here for a homemade video.